elmahdi-lab/coproxpert_api/readme.md

 atlas migrate validate --env gorm
 ```

-authentication is already set by checking each request by the auth.go middleware.
 Levels of Permission: Admin, Manager, User.
 Separate admin/managers from users

 units : only users but any admin or manager in the org can manage.
 unit group : only org manager or admin can manage.
-org : only org admin (create unit groups...)

 super admin anything.

 V1 Core Features:
 - X User Authentication
-- X Organization, Building and properties (or units)
+- X , Building and properties (or units)
 -  Common Spaces (pool, gym, garden ...)
 -  Complaints
 -  Document sharing